grafana/grafana/docs/sources/dashboards/share-dashboards-panels/index.md

 - As a snapshot
 - As a report
 - As a JSON file
+- As a PDF

-When you share a dashboard externally as a link or by email, those dashboards are included a list of your public dashboards.
-To view the list and manage these dashboards, navigate to **Dashboards > Public dashboards**.
+When you share a dashboard externally as a link or by email, those dashboards are included a list of your shared dashboards.
+To view the list and manage these dashboards, navigate to **Dashboards > Shared dashboards**.

 <!-- image of list here -->